By his own decision, director Jaime Osorio Márquez dies

 For its part, the government spoke through the Ministry of Culture.
 “From the Ministry of Culture we regret the death of the Colombian director, Jaime Osorio, known for great productions such as: El páramo, Siete cabeza and the series Mil tuskillos (HBO).
 We send a message of condolences to his family and friends,” they said in your Twitter account.

-Jaime Osorio Márquez decided to use the resource of euthanasia, because Colombia is the only country in Latin America in a legal option, as long as the patient expresses his wish to die, is diagnosed with an incurable disease and has the assistance of a qualified physician.
+Jaime Osorio Márquez decided to use the resource of euthanasia in Colombia, the only country in Latin America where it is a legal option, as long as the patient expresses his wish to die, is diagnosed with an incurable disease and has the assistance of a doctor qualified.